determined-ai/determined/docs/model-dev-guide/dtrain/index.rst

 Additional Resources:

--  Learn how :ref:`configuration templates <config-template>` can help reduce redundancy.
+-  Learn how :ref:`Configuration Templates <config-template>` can help reduce redundancy.
 -  Discover how Determined aims to support reproducible machine learning experiments in :ref:`Reproducibility <reproducibility>`.
 -  In :ref:`Optimizing Training <optimizing-training>`, you'll learn about out-of-the box tools you